 Historic Landscape Characterisation

 The countryside we see today is an expression of the interaction bewteen people and the landscape over the millenia.
-Every part of the landscape has a history and this is a major component that contributes to the special landscapes of the Cranborne Chase AONB.
+Every part of the landscape has a history and this is a major component that contributes to the special landscapes of the Cranborne Chase National Landscape.

 Rather than focus on a particular archaeological site, historic place or settlement, we can choose instead to map, study and examine the whole landscape.
 This approach is known as Historic Landscape Characterisation.